East Garfield Park, Chicago: Education

 Chicago Public Schools operates district public schools.

+Laura Ward Elementary School is in Humboldt Park.
+The building was formerly the Martin Ryerson Elementary School.
+Ryerson School closed in 2013, and Laura Ward, previously in an East Garfield Park building, was moved to the former Ryerson building, which became the new Ward Elementary building; both school populations merged into one.
+There were members of the Ryerson community who were afraid that the Ward community would cause violent incidents at their school.

 In addition Urban Prep Academies operates the East Garfield Park Campus.
 Providence St. Mel School, a private school, is in East Garfield Park.

 Infrastructure

 Transportation

 Two of Chicago Transit Authority's train lines, the Blue Line and the Green Line, serves this neighborhood.
 The Green Line has stations at California, Kedzie, and Central Park Drive.
 The Blue Line has a station in the neighborhood in the median of the Eisenhower Expressway, Kedzie-Homan.

 The neighborhood is also served by the CTA's bus service.
 East-west bus routes include 20 along Madison Street, 126 along Jackson Street, and 7 along Harrison Street.
 North-south bus routes include 94 along California Avenue, 52 along Kedzie Avenue, and 82 along Homan Avenue.